World of Hurt

 Physical and Occupational Therapists, Chiropractors, Osteopaths, Physical Therapist Assistants, Occupational Therapy Assistants, Medical Doctors, Psychologists, Athletic Trainers, Personal Trainers and any other practitioners who are involved in treating musculoskeletal pain

-This course has been submitted to the Illinois Physical Therapy Association for approval for physical therapists.
+This course has been approved by the Illinois Physical Therapy Association for 14.75 CE Hours.
+Approval #647-7014

 This content is not intended for use by participants outside the scope of their license or regulation.